Search Results > Brochure

 |Dates / Deadlines:|

 The courses at HAWK have an art and design studio focus and are offered in the following concentrations: graphic and product design, interior architecture and art metals.
+The language of instruction is German, but no prior knowledge of German is needed.
+Student go through a introductory language training, and professors work closely with English speaking students to guide you through course content.
 Students work at their own pace to complete a project by the assigned deadline.
 This type of teaching style lends itself to a self-directed learning style.
 Former students have commented on what a challenging and excellent experience this was for them.
 Classes are taught in a different fashion at HAWK than they are here at Stout.
 There are fewer daily class meetings.
 Projects are assigned and deadlines arranged.
+A short list of some courses offered can be found here - Course overview Design.xls Many more courses are available upon request.

 Art & Design Students